section-engineering-education/engineering-education/content/authors/omondi-alex/index.md

 images:
   - url: /engineering-education/authors/omondi-alex/avatar.jpg
 ---
-Omondi Alex is an undergraduate student undertaking Bachelor of Science in Computer Science.
+Omondi Alex is an undergraduate student undertaking a Bachelor of Science in Computer Science.
 He is interested in Android development and technology in general.